 Repetition can help you to progress rapidly – combine Spanish music, Spanish movies & telenovelas with Spanish podcasts for full immersion!

 I don’t listed to SpanishPod101 as much now that I’m travelling around Central America but I still highly recommend it as a great way to study Spanish.

 Price: Free, Basic, Premium & Premium+ subscriptions available.
 A Basic subscription costs $8.00 a month or $96.00 per year.

 * Free alternative: if you’re not satisfied with the Free subscription at Free Language Podcast, try to find another service

 Immersing yourself in a foreign language is easy when you’re travelling in its native country: you have opportunities to interact with local people everyday.

 When you return home, it’s easy to continue studying but you have less chances to practice speaking.

 So consider joining a Language Meet-Up group in your home city, finding a language exchange partner or other ways to continue speaking Spanish!

-*** The Final Word – With some self-motivation, these top 5 ways to learn Spanish or any new language can take you very far! ***
+*** The Final Word – With some self-motivation, these methods of learning Spanish or any new language can take you very far! ***